 Now’s the time for the nitty gritty details — You’ve got the big stuff figured out, so now is when you plan the details, like which buses to take from the airport into the city center and the opening hours of that museum.

-Again, some of this work might be done for you (ILP has several blog posts full of very specific information about favorite cities, like Shanghai, China or St. Petersburg, Russia).
+Again, some of this work might be done for you (ILP has several blog posts full of very specific information about favorite cities).
 Find these by searching on the ILP blog (there's a little explanation of how to do that above).

 A little advice